CLINICAL NEUROPSYCHOLOGY POSTDOCTORAL RESIDENCY SUMMARY OF RESIDENCY ACTIVITIES

 - Neurosurgery Rounds (1.0 hour monthly-Optional)

 - Psychiatry & Behavioral Sciences Grand Rounds (2.0 hours monthly; 75% attendance required)

 - Clinical Neurology Clerkship (1 month during second year)

 - Professional Development Seminar (3 hours monthly)

 - Directors’ Meetings (1 hour monthly broken into 15 minute segments with I and J)

 - Geropsychology didactics and team meetings (for resident with geropsychology emphasis).

 Research: Each year you will complete a research project.
 Research meetings occur on the 2nd and 4th Fridays at noon.
 You will also have a research supervisor.
 Past projects that have been published are included in this packet.
 Other projects that would count towards this requirement aside from peer review studies include completing an extension of your dissertation with additional analyses, a quality improvement project within your section/department, or completion of a grant application for the funding of a research study.

-By the end of your Postdoctoral Fellowship, you will have completed all of the formal course work and clinical rotations of our Medical Students at graduation.
+By the end of your Postdoctoral Residency, you will have completed all of the formal course work and clinical rotations of our Medical Students at graduation.